msqu-cicd/docker-run-action/README.md

 # Docker Run Action

 - Suitable for use with [Gitea Actions](https://docs.gitea.com/next/usage/actions/overview)
-- run a specific step in docker.
+- Run a specific step in a Docker image.
-- run an image built by a previous step.
+- Run an image built by a previous step.
-- See https://github.com/frozen-tapestry/docker-run-action/blob/prime/action.yml for all the available inputs.
+- See https://github.com/frozen-tapestry/docker-run-action/blob/v6/action.yml for all the available inputs.

 ## Examples